-Complete information on these policies, and procedures for requesting these adjustments may be found in the Campus Policies section of the Catalog and on Sage.edu, sage.edu/student-life/wellness-center/accessibility-services/ change Major program
+Complete information on these policies, and procedures for requesting these adjustments may be found in the Campus Policies section of the Catalog and on Sage.edu, sage.edu/student-life/wellness-center/accessibility-services/ account to academicadvising@sage.edu.
+The request should include their name, ID number, and a brief explanation of the change or changes they are seeking.